 Salmonella enteritidis (Salmonella enterica sub-specie)

-Salmonella is a pathogen and can cause gastrointestinal infections referred to as salmonellosis. about other pathogens can be found here.
-The pathogen occurs naturally in the gastrointestinal tracts of animals such as pigs, , birds, , reptiles, and .
+Salmonella is a pathogen and can cause gastrointestinal infections referred to as salmonellosis.
+Information about other can be found here.
+The pathogen occurs naturally in the gastrointestinal tracts of animals such as pigs, poultry, birds, , reptiles, and insects.
 They are spread in the through the faeces of these animals.
-People can contract salmonellosis when they consume foods contaminated with Salmonella .
+People can contract salmonellosis when they consume foods contaminated with Salmonella bacteria.
 People who contract salmonellosis remain carriers/excretory of Salmonella bacteria for a long time (6–8 weeks).

 ParameterFeatures